This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Forests and Woodlands

-- Hawaiian petrels burrow beneath forest floors
+- Hawaiian petrels burrow beneath shady forest floors for safety.

 Grasslands and Savannas